-The fungus, which is the best known vegetable protein source by experts, is also a healthy nutrient with a very low fat content.
-Mushroom soup, which is one of the popular soups of modern world cuisine, is consistent with cream and chicken broth.
-With the dryons you will add in the presentation, it also earns an exquisite crispy.
+Mushrooms, stated by experts to be the best known source of vegetable protein, are also a healthy food with a very low fat content.
+Mushroom soup, one of the popular soups of modern world cuisines, is thickened and flavored with cream and chicken broth.
+It gains a delicious crunch with the dried tones you add in the presentation.
 Enjoy your meal!

 Peel and clean the mushrooms.
 Divide in half and slice finely.
 Peel the onions and chop the cooking finely.
 Crush the garlic.